-This course provides an overview of the interrelationship between physical, emotional, intellectual, language and social growth in young children from conception through the primary school years, including the effects of heredity and environment on the development of young children.
-The role of the family, culture, community and society and how they impact on development is also explored.
-Course offering: Fall & Spring only
+This course provides students with an overview of the interrelationship between physical, emotional, cognitive, language and social growth in young children from conception through the primary school years.
+Topics include prenatal care, brain research, and the effects of heredity and environment.
+The roles of the family, culture, community and society and how they impact development is also explored.
+Course offering: As needed

-- 1. Describe the social, physical and cognitive development of infants and toddlers. - 2.
-Describe the social, physical and cognitive development of preschoolers.
+- 1. Describe the social, physical, and cognitive development of children birth to age eight. - 2.
+Explain factors that promote a healthy pregnancy and first few years of life. - 3.
+Describe the impact of family, culture, community and society on development.